A Rockies History by Richard Wilkinson

 - The Finestone brothers

 Over time, we started to gather more and more runners who came on a Sunday.
-Comrades was only for a few of us as the running explosion had not yet taken off.
+Comrades was only for a few of us, as the running explosion had not yet taken off.
 People started to join us almost every week and we grew and grew.

 Among the runners were:

-Dave Hirshorn, Alan Pollack, Ivor Lazerson, Alan Reichman, Ian Shaipkatz, Dickie Kinross, John Brand, Don Oliver, Richard Wilkinson, Zummy Isaacs, Dick Pike, Pat Smith, Joe Shapiro, Jack Adno, Mike Codron, Norman Schwab, Gerald Fox, Roy Krowitz, Iss Bulafkin, Gerald Lampert (Doc) & Gerald Lampert (Sweets) to name few.
+Dave Hirshorn, Alan Pollack, Ivor Lazerson, Alan Reichman, Ian Shaipkatz, Dickie Kinross, John Brand, Don Oliver, Richard Wilkinson, Zummy Isaacs, Dick Pike, Pat Smith, Joe Shapiro, Jack Adno, Mike Codron, Norman Schwab, Gerald Fox, Roy Krowitz, Iss Bulafkin, Gerald Lampert (Doc) & Gerald Lampert (Sweets) to name a few.